Inexpert Parenting Tips

 Saying these words is also a reminder to myself to try to not be an jerk to my son just because I had a shit sleep.

-## Show resolution after a fight
+## Show resolution after a spousal fight

 If (ha!) you get into a fight with your spouse in front of your kid, try your very best to model good behaviour during and after.
 It can be very hard to stay respectful during a bad fight, but try.
 Also try to let your kid see the resolution of the fight – partly so that they can see it is resolved, and partly so that they learn a bit about resolving the fights that they themselves inevitably have and will have.